 How to Measure Successful Exercises

 How well can your team execute your crisis plans during tabletop or live-action exercises?
 Measuring key crisis management and business continuity metrics during practice is a great way to confirm that you’re ready for a real emergency and find areas that need more work, explains Ahrens.
-Try starting with these metrics, then add others that are specific to your
+Try starting with these metrics, then add others that are specific to your organization.

 - Participation: How many people were involved?
 Did everyone know what to do?
 How fast were you able to evacuate or complete the event?
 How long did it take people to make decisions?